 October 1959, Atlantic 2041, Lavern Baker, “Tiny Tim” b/w “For The Love Of You.”

 Well, this is just a fantasy.
 But wouldn’t it be cool if this really existed?
+“This Magic Moment” by the Drifters from January 1960.

 “There You Go” b/w “You Went Back On Your Word” by Clyde McPhatter on Atlantic 2038 was released in September 1959.